Iams4g3/OverTheWire-Bandit/README.md

 > This repo is created for people who wish to know how to get unstuck on a particular challenge or see the thought process of the said writter.
 > It is in no way written and intended to spoil the fun and learning process of a reader.
 > **VIEW AT YOUR OWN RISK**
+  - As per rules of the wargame, **CREDENTIALS WILL NOT BE EXPLICITYLY PUBLISHED**

 ## Requirement
 > Operating System